 - Sunken eyes

-If you see any of these signs then your guinea pig is unhealthy and sick and requires immediate medical care.
+If you notice any of these signs, your guinea pig needs immediate veterinary care.

 Final Thoughts